Axnjr/csv-parser-utils/golang/README.md

-# After completing the python version of the task I thought to implement it `Go` as well !!
+# After completing the `Python` version of the task I thought to implement it `Go` as well !!

 # Not Complete yet !!
 # Just playing around !!